General method of use:

 - If you want to warp the speed by more than plus or minus 10%, open the Time Track Dropdown Menu and choose Set Range....
 The dialog will appear twice, the first time to choose the lower limit of the range and the second time to choose the upper limit of the range.

 - For example if you set a Lower Speed Limit of 50%, you can make the audio play up to twice as slowly (an envelope point at the bottom of the Time Track would make the playback twice as slow, just like a Change Speed effect of -50%).

 - If you set an Upper Speed Limit of 200%, you can make the audio play up to twice as fast (an envelope point at the top of the Time Track would double the playback speed, like a Change Speed effect of 100%).

-- Before you can change the speed you must select Envelope Tool from Tools Toolbar which lets you shape the time warp line.
+- When you hover your cursor over the warp line, the cursor changes to the envelope cursor , which lets you shape the time warp line.
 Creating one envelope point only changes the speed of the whole track by the same amount, just like the Change Speed effect.
 To make a speed change that varies over time you must create at least one more point.
 Thereafter when you drag a point the line on each side of that point moves to reflect your change.